 without support of any L4+ multiplexing (because the "top layer (L4) flow" granularity is limited to the usual "5-tuple" IP transport connection structure).

-For instance: "RTP multiplexing" is not supported by OpenFlow, but in H.248 (see [ITU-T H.248.RTPMUX].
+For instance: "RTP multiplexing" is not supported by OpenFlow, but in H.248 (see [ITU-T H.248.95].

 9.3.3 Regarding policy rule actions